 When the engine is not running the ultrasonic sensors are turned back on.

-Most of the courier drivers I’ve spoken to in the past have not read the user manual or had the alarm demonstrated or explained to them by the dealership!
-The goal is make the alarm far more simple to use.
+Most of the courier drivers I’ve spoken to in the past have not read the user manual, or had the alarm demonstrated or explained to them by the dealership!
+The goal is to make the alarm far more simple to use.

-The alarm is programmed as standard for silent arming/disarming when the engine is turned off.
-This way early mornings will not start with a loud unsociable beep to wake up the neighbours!
+The alarm is programmed for silent arming/disarming when the engine is turned off.
+This way early mornings will not start with a loud unsociable beep to wake everyone up!

-The Siren is fitted behind the dash to make it uncomfortable for any intruders, the vans horn also sounds if the alarm is triggered.
+The Siren is fitted behind the dash to make it uncomfortable for any intruders, the horn of the van also sounds if the alarm is triggered.
 If the engine is stopped whilst the alarm is armed it is not possible to start it again until the alarm is disarmed.

 Arming with engine running:

-The siren will chirp three times if armed whilst the engine is running, the chirps are set to full volume so it can still be heard when the windows are shut.
+When the engine is running the siren will chirp three times when armed.
+The chirps are set to full volume so it can still be heard when the windows are shut.
 Disarming the alarm with the engine running is silent as it is assumed that the driver will be approaching the van and can see the indicators flash at this stage, plus the doors will unlock.

-If the owner has any specific requirements then the alarm can be programmed to to suit.
+If the owner has any specific requirements then the alarm can be programmed to suit.

 There are two plugs, one with a Blue wire and the other with a Green/Red wire.
 Swapping the plugs over allows for normal programming of the alarm and prevents the alarm from arming with the engine running.
 This future proofs it to make it more suitable for use if the courier features are no longer required.
 The standard courier mode requires the Green/Red wire to match at either side of the plug, the same goes for the blue wired plugs.